Pixelrobin/php-feather/README.md

 // <svg ... class="feather feather-feather fooclass", stroke-width="1", aria-label="Battery icon" ... >...</svg>
 ```

 You can also change the default attributes in the `Icons` class if you want some attributes consistent across multiple `get` calls.
-The passed attributes are merged over the current default attributes in the class by default.
+The passed attributes are merged over the current attributes in the class by default.
 ```php
 $icons->setAttributes(array(
     'color' => 'red',